7.29.2011

 After a quick night cap back at the Moss' where we shared stories and laughed it up, we headed back to the Holland's to call it quits for the night.

-to pick up a few things for the early steak lunch that we (happily) stayed for.
+7:30 - We're up, grabbing coffee, and heading out the door en route to the grocery store.
+We needed to pick up a few things for the early steak lunch that we (happily) stayed for.
 As if that wasn't enough, after lunch I...I mean we nearly finished off an entire homemade lemon icebox pie as we sat and watched the U.S. Women's soccer team beat Brazil in a shootout in the quarter finals of the Women's World Cup.
 To top it off, Beau even drove home so I could nap...the entire two hour drive.
 What a treat!

 7.08.2011